cs230-stanford/website-2019-spring/blog/namedentity.md

 ## **Preparing a Batch**

 This is where it gets fun.
 When we sample a batch of sentences, not all the sentences usually have the same length.
-Let’s say we have a batch of sentences batch_sentences that is a Python list of lists, with its corresponding batch_tags which has a tag for each token in batch_sentences.
+Let’s say we have a batch of sentences `batch_sentences` that is a Python list of lists, with its corresponding `batch_tags` which has a tag for each token in `batch_sentences`.
 We convert them into a batch of PyTorch Variables as follows:

 ```python
 #compute length of longest sentence in batch